moozzz/simulation-protocols/cdmd-aldolase-refinement/README.md

 # Setting up the simulation

-This section assumes you have already installed the GROMACS version from [our homepage](https://www.mpibpc.mpg.de/grubmueller/densityfitting) made sure it supports CPU parallelization (multithreading for single nodes or MPI for large clusters) and CUDA.
+This section assumes you have already installed the GROMACS version from [our homepage](https://www.mpibpc.mpg.de/grubmueller/densityfitting) and made sure it supports CPU parallelization (multithreading for single nodes or MPI for large clusters) and CUDA.
 If you are new to GROMACS, please first read, *e.g.*, the great book chapter by Erik Lindahl: "Molecular dynamics simulations" in Methods in Molecular Biology, 1215: 3-26.
 The procedure described below also assumes you have some basic Linux knowledge.

 1. **Create topology files**